 There were questions from the ‘audience’ wanting to know embarrassing things about Kyle, like how long did it take him to learn to ride a bike, what injuries did he suffer from crashing his skateboard, what’s the dumbest thing he’s ever done, and lots more.

 All in all, Kyle’s going home party was a huge success.
-There were a bunch of us who wished that he didn’t have to return to Chicago.
+Most of us wished that he didn’t have to return to Chicago.
 We will miss him, a lot.

 If you enjoyed reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It’s easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about Forgetting Can Be a Big Mistake.
 Thanks.